February 2019 Block of the Month: “Be Mine” Heart Block

 Watch No-Hassle Triangles Quilt Blocks (Part One and Part Two) on Sewing With Nancy online.

-For a chance to be the random winner of a Nancy Zieman’s NEW!
-Afternoon Picnic Fat Quarter Pack, please leave a comment below.
+For a chance to be the random winner of a Nancy Zieman’s Afternoon Picnic Fat Quarter Pack, please leave a comment below.

 The randomly selected winner of I Sew For Fun Heart Shaped Pins from Clover is Carol Netzler.